 - Attractive and intuitive site-builder: Wix’s tool panel lets you build a site within an hour, combining depth of functionality with a high degree of usability.

 - Overwhelming: While Wix has a solid welcome package, the freedom to add content anywhere can initially feel intimidating.
-While Wix may offer more leeway with your build, other sites enforce limits to prevent design mistakes – which can help you save time in the long run.
+While Wix offers more leeway with your build, other sites enforce limits to prevent design mistakes – which can help you save time in the long run.